Children's Literature (EDUC 2211)

 Why other options are wrong:

 C. Kate DiCamillo.
-Kate DiCamillo is an award-winning author of books such as Because of Winn-Dixie and The Tale of Despereaux, but she did not write Tortilla Sun.
+Kate DiCamillo is known for books like Because of Winn-Dixie and The Tale of Despereaux, not Inside Out and Back Again.

 Explanation